VWO Testing

 the poll on the type of service plan to be used

-All startups in beta take note from the poll above – chances are that more than half your beta users won’t like to pay for your product.
+All startups in the beta take note from the poll above – chances are that more than half your beta users won’t like to pay for your product.
 In our survey too, many of VWO users either did not want to pay or wanted to pay a very small amount $9 or $15 per month.

 In the forum thread above, two contrasting opinions are interesting:

-One user thought that higher pricing is justified as the tool is a direct value addition to business.
+One user thought that higher pricing is justified as the tool is a direct value addition to the business.
 He also rightly pointed out that the target market is online business owners, who are already conditioned to pay for services.
 To quote him from the thread:

 So $99 is really low priced.
 If someone cannot take the $99 or even the $49 ClickTale product, and use the information to at least create a positive ROI every month, they probably do not need the product in the first place.